Hematopoietic Cell Transplantation for Solid Tumors in Adults

 This Clinical Policy Bulletin addresses hematopoietic cell transplantation for solid tumors in adults.

-Aetna considers autologous or allogeneic hematopoietic stem cell transplant (ablative and non-myeloablative) for the treatment of any of the following solid tumors in adults experimental and investigational because the effectiveness of these approaches for these indications has not been established:
+Aetna considers autologous or allogeneic hematopoietic stem cell transplant (ablative and non-myeloablative) for the treatment of any of the following solid tumors in adults experimental, investigational, or unproven because the effectiveness of these approaches for these indications has not been established:

 1. Bile duct (cholangiocarcinoma)